-2 whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer," "accelerated filer," "smaller reporting Act. , 1 1 2 Large accelerated filer x Accelerated filer J Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company] Emerging growth company] 2 2 2 mpany, indicate by check mark if the registrant has elected not to use the extending standards provided pursuant to Section 13(a) of the Exchange Act. \Box led transition period for comply ing witl h any 7 Indicate by check mark v whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). • • Yes □ No x 22 2 lue of the voting Common Stock held by non-affiliates at June 30, 2017 was appsing price for such shares on that date.
-For purposes of this calculation, the Regi .
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Non-accelerated filerImage: Do not check if a smaller reporting company)Smaller reporting companyEmerging growth companyImage: Document of the smaller reporting company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).

+Yes 🗆 No 🗵

+The aggregate market value of the voting Common Stock held by non-affiliates at June 30, 2017 was approximately \$97,490,067,627, based on the New York Stock Exchange closing price for such shares on that date.
+For purposes of this calculation, the Registrant has assumed that its directors and executive officers are affiliates.